dsteinman/ghoulies/README.md

 			done();
 		});

-		// initialize ghoule at the end of the first test ghoulie.init();
+		// initialize ghoulie at the end of the first test ghoulie.init();

 	});